MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

   - these groups can only contain on-premises synchronized users and / or additional cloud created security groups.
   - the on-premises user accounts that are synchronized and are members of this cloud created security group, can be from the same domain or cross-domain, but they all must be from the same forest.
   - these groups are written back with the AD groups scope of [universal](/windows-server/identity/ad-ds/manage/understand-security-groups#group-scope).
 Your on-premises environment must support the universal group scope.
-  - groups that are larger than 50,000 members are not supported.
+  - groups that are larger than 50,000 members aren't supported.
   - each direct child nested group counts as one member in the referencing group

 ## License requirements